Hyndburn Academy

 The Hyndburn Academy, previously known as Norden High School and Sports College, is the united learning academy school situated in the town of Rishton, Lancashire, United Kingdom.
-The current headteacher is Nicola Palmer, who was appointed in 2019.
+The current headteacher is Umar Wazir, who was appointed in 2025.

 Description

 The school provides secondary education for around 600 children aged 11 to 16 who live in the towns of Rishton, Great Harwood, Clayton-Le-Moors and Accrington.
 In the 2019 GCSE results, the percentage of students who received Grade 5 or higher was 19%, and 39.7% of students achieved the Progress 8 benchmark.